-The Craven Lab launches in fall 2025 and we’re building a collaborative, curiosity-driven team.
+The Craven Lab launched in fall 2025 and we’re building a collaborative, curiosity-driven team.
 If you’re excited about organic chemistry, cancer biology, structural biology and proteomics then get in touch!
 Our major research themes are listed below.

-Covalent inhibition of mutant lysines in cancer
+Covalent inhibition of mutant lysines in disease

 Novel modalities for drug discovery